 Tim suggested that NECA might also request the City to sign a “Memorandum of Understanding” or similar agreement which would provide a framework for consultation with the City in future and a set of principles to guide discussion.

-Following this, the Board invite further input from the 20+ observers.
+Following this, the Board invited further input from the 20+ observers.
 These points were made:

 We should be MORE pro-active.
 We need to send a strong message.